CARRA-Arthritis Foundation Small Grants

 - After funding decisions are determined, two small grants will be selected by CARRA to be sponsored by funding received from AOII.

 - Use the template documents provided above and submit your completed CARRA Small Grant application via the online grant submission system.

-- The next deadline for CARRA Small Grant Applications will be March 1, 2018.
+- The deadline for CARRA Small Grant Applications is March 1, 2018.

 - The project PI for all grants must be a current CARRA member who is up to date on membership dues and membership information (location, contact information, and membership status) is up-to-date.

 - An investigator may only receive one CARRA grant (large or small) per year (365 day period).

 - PhD and Masters level researchers, nurses and research coordinators are eligible to submit proposals.

 - Priority will be given to new and/or early investigators.

 - All grants must be submitted by or have a pediatric rheumatologist named as a Co-Investigator.